Privileged Identity Installation Prerequisites

 Additional components include the following:

-- Deferred Processing Service - Used with scheduled jobs and automatic retry options.
-Comes included in the download package.
+- Deferred Processing Service: Used with scheduled jobs and automatic retry options (included in download package)

-- Zone Processors - Used to manage segregated and distributed networks.
+- Zone Processors: Used to manage segregated, distributed, and untrusted networks

 Zone processors are a licensed feature of Privileged Identity.

-- Cross-Platform Support Library - Used to manage and discover non-Windows-based systems and devices (e.g., Linux, Unix, iOS) from zone processors.
-Comes included in the download package as CrossPlatformSupportLibrary.msi.
+- Cross-Platform Support Library: Used to manage and discover non-Windows-based systems and devices (e.g., Linux, Unix, iOS) from zone processors (included in CrossPlatformSupportLibrary.msi)

-- IIS Media Services - (Optional) Used to stream recordings of sessions run through application launching..
-Comes included in the download package.
+- IIS Media Services: (Optional) Used to stream recordings of sessions run through application launching (included in download package)

 A poorly configured virtual host can impede the software's ability to work.
 Make sure that the recommended resource allotments for each component have been met, and if possible, allow for dynamic increases in memory and storage.
-Supported host virtualization platforms are Hyper-V Server 2016, VMware ESX, and VMware Workstation.
+Supported host virtualization platforms are Hyper-V Server 2012 R2 or later, VMware ESX, and VMware Workstation.